hernana8/WWUAdvancedPaleo/Modeling Gradients #1.md

 `apply(PresencePBDB, 1, function(r) any(r %in% c("Mytilus")))`

-I was able to find this hideous code that I know doesn't belong here, but still does the job.
+I was able to find this hideous code that I know doesn't belong here but still does the job.
 I know the basic code is somewhere in this `apply(PresencePBDB, 1, "Mytilus") structure but couldn't come to an answer.

 All the epochs say FALSE.